We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!

 For me, it was a dream coming true visiting the Van Gogh Museum!
 I haven’t majored in art history and in fact, don’t know much about art, but Van Gogh’s work has a very special place in my heart.
 I have first seen some of his work in person in the National Gallery in London, but I couldn’t even imagine a whole museum with his art.

 The first time I actually learned a bit more about his life was in an episode of Doctor Who (have you seen it?
-If so, check out these 7 Nerdy Things To See In London!).
+If so, check out these 7 Nerdy Things To Do In London!).
 In fact, this is what actually got me so fascinated about his life and art – unlike other famous artists (like Rembrandt), he was not recognized at all during his lifetime and was struggling paying his bills.
 This is why his brother, Theo, helped him out almost constantly, and they often exchanged letters.

 Van Gogh was struggling with mental illness, but this didn’t stop him from working on some of the most exhilarating paintings in the world.
 He recognized that he was ill and he even admitted himself into a mental institution for a while.
 But he never stopped painting and he never gave up on his dream!
 This is what I think inspires me the most – his tenacity and his love for nature’s beauty.